 Taft-Hartley goes out of its way to protect the free speech of employers but actively restricts the free speech of workers.

-Senator Joseph McCarthy was one of many freshman Republicans on Capitol Hill at the time of Taft-Hartley’s passage.
+Sen. Joseph McCarthy (R-WI) was one of many freshman Republicans on Capitol Hill at the time of Taft-Hartley’s passage.
 Not coincidentally, the bill would feature an early version of what we’d now call McCarthyism.

-Each union officer was required to submit an affidavit to the NLRB stating that they were not a member of the Communist Party or any other organization supporting the overthrow of the United States government.
+Each union officer was required to submit an affidavit to the National Labor Relations Board (NLRB) stating that they were not a member of the Communist Party USA or any other organization supporting the overthrow of the United States government.
 Aside from being almost laughably unconstitutional, this created a major schism in the labor movement’s coalition of New Deal liberals and more radical socialists and communists.

 The anti-communist provision was later repealed, but the damage was already done.